kramse/kea-it-sikkerhed/system-integration/lektionsplan.md

 English: System Integration

+Teacher: Morten Voetmann Christiansen, morc@kea.dk

-Teacher: Henrik Kramselund Jereminsen hkj@zencurity.dk +45 2026 6000
+Secondary teacher: Henrik Kramselund Jereminsen hkj@zencurity.dk +45 2026 6000

 This document is written on Gitbook, and then exported to PDF.